unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ### User Requirement
 {: .no_toc}

+The usual range facet can be customized by adding customized template to `rangeTemplate`.
-If the user wishes to have a range facet which is checkable, this is an example with the integration.
+If the customer's requirement is to have a range facet but not with the slider but instead with a checkable box , refer the below code snippet .

-Checkable Range facet will be rendered automatically along with other facets if it is configured on the console dashboard.
+`rangeTemplate` by default has some code (by default behaviour) as defined in this section which can be overriden .

 <img src="../assets/checkableRangeFacet.png" width="500px">